DanialArab/Pandas/README.md

       df.info(memory_usage = 'deep')

 <a name="29"></a>
-### Three ways to optimize your Pandas data frame's memory usage
+### Three ways to optimize Pandas data frame's memory usage

 + choose your columns wisely using "usecols", df.columns gives me the name of columns
 + choose dtypes appropriately